JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 - **multiplication with `*`**: this fuses two or more layers into a _single_ layer
 - **addition with `+`**: this superimposes two or more layers into a vector of `Layer`s

-Finally, as the name suggests, `AlgebraOfGraphics.jl` is more than a grammar but also an algebra for `Layer` objects.
+Finally, as the name suggests, `AlgebraOfGraphics.jl` is an algebra for `Layer` objects.
 And, as such, it defines two algebraic properties.
 Let `a`, `b` and `c` be `Layer` objects: